Skip to main content

 It's not just mental.
 It's chemical.
 It's biological.
 It's real.

 The shifting internal landscape leaves me feeling disorientated, as though I am navigating through a universe of unfamiliar constellations.
 And so I withdraw.
 I cocoon myself.
-I sense the metamorphosis underway, and I instinctively crate space to let it unfold.
+I sense the metamorphosis underway, and I instinctively create space to let it unfold.

 Because I know that, on the other side of this trembling terrain, there is something waiting.